Why did my veterinarian apply a bandage or splint to my dog?

 How do I care for the bandage or splint?

 Do not allow your dog to lick or chew at the bandage.
-If your dog continues to bother the bandage, it may be necessary to use an Elizabethan collar (E-collar or cone) to prevent access to it (see handout “Elizabethan Collars in Dogs” for more information).
+If your dog continues to bother the bandage, it may be necessary to use an Elizabethan collar (E-collar or cone) to prevent access to it.

 Restrict your dog's exercise and do not allow the bandage or splint to get wet.
 When you take your dog outdoors for bathroom breaks, cover the bandage with a plastic bag or a protective bootie to prevent it from getting wet or soiled.
-Without exception, your dog must not be allowed to go outside unless leashed, bandage covered, and directly supervised by a responsible adult.
+Without exception, your dog must not be allowed to go outside unless leashed, the bandage is covered, and they’re directly supervised by a responsible adult.
 Your veterinarian may recommend confining your dog to a crate or cage to restrict its activity.

 When should I take my dog back to the veterinarian?

-• your dog is chewing on the splint or bandage
+- Your dog is chewing on the splint or bandage

-• the bandage becomes wet or soiled
+- The bandage becomes wet or soiled

-• the bandage becomes smelly or soiled with blood and/or other discharges
+- The bandage becomes smelly or soiled with blood and/or other discharges

-• you notice swelling or changes in color above or below the bandage
+- You notice swelling or changes in color above or below the bandage